mattrei/aframe-tangram-terrain-component/README.md

 combined with the width and height in world space (from geometry.width and geometry.height on the entity) to set up the plane for rendering in 3D.

 The map is rendered as a texture on a 3D plane.
-For best performance, texture sizes should be kept to powers of 2.
-Keeping this in mind, you should work to ensure `width * pxToWorldRatio` and `height * pxToWorldRatio` are powers of 2.
+However in WebGL textures must be a power of two.
+Therefore internally the _pxToWorldRatio_ is floored to be a power of two.

 ### Dependencies
 The Mapzen styling documents are in the YAML format, so you need a possiblity to require those files.